TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/scala/index.md/index.md

 If we want to try the code above, we can use an online Scala compiler.
 Just take the code above and drop it into the editor before hitting run.

 Alternatively, we can always try to run the code locally.
-First, we’ll need to follow the directions when downloading and installing Scala.
-Then, we’ll probably want to get a copy of the solution.
+First, we'll need to follow the directions when downloading and installing Scala.
+Then, we'll probably want to get a copy of the solution.

 With the heavy lifting out of the way, we should be able to simply run the